HaliteChallenge/Halite-II/website/learn/FAQ.md

 ### Where does the game come from?
 Who invented it?

 Halite I was created by Benjamin Spector and Michael Truell during a summer internship at Two Sigma in 2016.
 The game format is inspired by the 2011 Ants AI Challenge sponsored by Google.
-Halite II was created by David Li and Jaques Clapauch in 2017 at Two Sigma, with assistance from Ben and Michael.
+Halite II was created by Benjamin Spector, Michael Truell, David Li, and Jaques Clapauch in 2017 at Two Sigma.

 ### Why did you invent it?